IRA vs. 401(k): 6 Tips for Choosing the Best Retirement Plan for You

 IRAs offer you more control over your investment options than a 401(k) allows.
 In a typical 401(k) plan, you’re limited to the investment choices that your employer’s plan offers.

-4. Add Up the Benefits of 401(k) Employer Match
+4. Add Up the Benefits of Your Employer’s 401(k) Matching Program

-The IRA is no match for the typical 401(k) when it comes to employer contributions.
-The IRA does not come with an employer-match program, but with the standard 401(k), your employer is allowed to match a certain percentage of the amount you contribute each year.
+An IRA is no match for a typical 401(k) when it comes to employer contributions.
+An IRA does not come with an employer-match program, but with the standard 401(k), your employer is allowed to match a certain percentage of the amount you contribute each year.
 This benefit can increase your rate of growth exponentially, and it’s one of the most rapid ways to grow your retirement money.

 5. Calculate Fees

-6. Plan Your Distributions To Reduce Your Taxes: IRA vs. 401(k) Withdrawal Rules
+6. Plan Your Distributions To Reduce Your Taxes

 Another option to consider is a Roth IRA, which is funded with after-tax dollars.
 You won’t get a tax deduction on your contributions, but your distributions in retirement are typically tax-free.